polymage-labs/mlirx/mlir/rfc/rfc-affine-execute-region.md

-2. The requirement for an SSA value to be a valid symbol ([mlir::isValidSymbol](https://github.com/llvm/llvm-project/blob/3671cf5558a273a865007405503793746e4ddbb7/lib/Dialect/AffineOps/AffineOps.cpp#L128)) changes so that it also includes (a) symbols at the top-level of any *affine.execute_region*, and (b) those values that dominate an *affine.execute_region*.
-In the latter case, symbol validity is sensitive to the enclosing graybox.
-As such, there has to be an additional method: mlir::isValidSymbol(Value \*v, Operation \*op) to check for symbol validity for use in the specific op.
+2. The requirement for an SSA value to be a valid symbol ([mlir::isValidSymbol](https://github.com/llvm/llvm-project/blob/3671cf5558a273a865007405503793746e4ddbb7/lib/Dialect/AffineOps/AffineOps.cpp#L128)) is now sensitive to a 'scope', which is identified by the closest surrounding op that is either an *affine.execute_region* or another FuncLikeOp (whichever is closer) - let such an op be called a scope op.
+Given a scope op, valid symbols also includes (a) symbols at the top-level of such a scope op, (b) those values that dominate the scope op.
+Symbol validity is sensitive to the enclosing execute_region/FuncLikeOp.
+As such, there has to be an additional
+   method: mlir::isValidSymbol(Value \*v, Operation \*op) to check for symbol validity for use in the specific op.

 3. The op is not [isolated from above](https://github.com/llvm/llvm-project/blob/be6746fc3b9e6bd0527cc961256e362f44130cd4/include/mlir/IR/OperationSupport.h#L76)